 Once the baby is born, the mother may be eligible for other benefits, payments or allowances.
 For example, parental leave pay can be accessed by the birth mother of a newborn child if certain conditions are met.
 As of 1 July 2020, 30 flexible paid parental leave days are available.
 This offers individuals greater freedom in choosing how and when to take paid parental leave.
-For more details, see Chapter 5.1: Dealing with social Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions., or contact Centrelink on 13 27 07.
+For more details, see Chapter 5.1: Dealing with social security, or contact Centrelink on 13 27 07.

 Registration of birth

 The BDMR Act requires that a birth must be registered within 60 days with the registrar of Births, Deaths and Marriages (see also ‘Naming a child’, in Chapter 4.6: Changing your name).
 The parents of a child are jointly responsible for registering their child’s birth, but registration by one parent only can be accepted (see Pidgon v Registrar of Births, Deaths and Marriages NSWCATAD 170).